richard-scott/dircmd/README.md

 # Usage

-After installation you will now have a _**~/.dircmd**_ directory.
+After installation you will find a new _**~/.dircmd**_ directory.
 Inside that directory some example files from the [Helloworld](https://github.com/dircmd/dircmd/tree/master/examples/helloworld) example have been installed.

 Log out, and log back in and you'll get a nice new welcome message each time you go to your $HOME directory.
 Just remove/edit the files in _**~/.dircmd/entry**_ and _**~/.dircmd/exit**_ to your needs.